lailai11/s3-guide/README.md

-# cloud_castle
+# s3-secure-transfer-guide
-Repo to host cloud development and security
+overview of AWS s3, temporary access and logging